pranjalbansal1903/finance-mgmt-system/README.md

 🧾 Personal Finance Manager

-A full-stack Spring Boot application that helps users manage their daily and monthly expenses with secure access, insightful reporting, and performance optimizations.
+Backend of a Spring Boot application that helps users manage their daily and monthly expenses with secure access, insightful reporting, and performance optimizations.

 🚀 Features